 Livingston has long been a fly fishing hot spot for those in the know.
 When A River Runs Through It came out in 1992, it suddenly put Livingston on the map for fly fishing, and its reputation as one of the best spots for fly fishing in Montana — and the world — still stands today.

-Yellowstone River has the claim to fame for fly fishing in Livingston and the river runs right through (ha) the countryside to the southern and eastern sides of Livingston.
+Yellowstone River has the claim to fame for fly fishing in Livingston and the river runs right through (haha) the countryside to the southern and eastern sides of Livingston.

 If you know what you’re doing, grab your fishing gear and head to the river for your chance of catching some trout — Livingston is one of only seven states that have the coveted blue-ribbon trout fishing designation that signifies high-quality fisheries nearby and excellent fishing opportunities.

-If you haven’t ever gone fly fishing before, you’d be wise to hire a guide.
+If you haven’t ever gone fly fishing before, you’d be wise to hire a fly fishing guide.
 Check out Sweetwater Fly Shop or Dan Bailey’s for fly fishing tours out of Livingston.

 For pretty river views, head to the Myers River View Trail, an easy 1-mile path that goes to the banks of the river with scenic farm views along the way.
 Adding to the intrigue of the trail are additions to it like benches and wind chimes created in a way that fits in with the natural setting.